Nonconvex Zeroth-Order Stochastic ADMM Methods with Lower Function Query Complexity: Experiments

 In the experiment, we use the pre-trained DNN models on four benchmark datasets in Table \ref{tab:2} as the target black-box models.
 Specifically, the pre-trained DNNs on MNIST, Fashion-MNIST, SVHN, CIFAR-10, STL-10~\cite{coates2011analysis} and CINIC-10~\cite{darlow2018cinic} can attain $99.4\%$, $91.8\%$, $93.2\%$, $80.8\%$, $71.8\%$ and $83.3\%$ test accuracy, respectively.
+For MNIST and FashionMNIST, a 5-layer DNN (3 conv layers and 2 dense layers) is used.
+For the CINIC-10 dataset, ResNet-32 is used.
+For the rest dataset, an 7-layer (5 conv layers and 2 dense layers) DNN is used.

 In the experiment, we set the parameters $\varepsilon=0.4$, $\tau_1 = 1$, $\tau_2=2$ and $\tau_3=1$.
 In the zeroth-order gradient estimator, we choose the smoothing parameters $\mu=\frac{1}{\sqrt{d k}}$ and $\nu=\frac{1}{d \sqrt{k}}$.
 For all datasets, the kernel size for overlapping group lasso is set to $3 \times 3$ and the stride is one.
 In the \textbf{finite-sum} setting, we select 40 samples from each class, and choose 4 as the batch size.
 In the \textbf{online} setting, we select 400 samples from each class, and choose 10 as the batch size.